rcsb/py-rcsb_app_file/README.md

 For production, Redis variables are set to expire periodically.
 However, hidden files are not, so a cron job should be run periodically to remove lingering hidden files from the deposit or archive directories.

+An example cron script is in the deploy folder.

 After development testing with a Sqlite database, open the kv.sqlite file and delete the tables, and delete hidden files from the deposit or archives directories.

 After development testing with Redis, open the redis-cli and delete the variables, and delete hidden files from the deposit or archives directories.

-The hidden files to be deleted are those that start with the value configured in getTempFilePath, referred to above, after checking that the file modification time is beyond a specified threshold.
+Among the files to be deleted are those that start with the value configured in getTempFilePath, referred to above, after checking that the file modification time is beyond a specified threshold.